How To Do a Background Check on Yourself (Method for Each State)

 You may be surprised to learn that someone else has your exact same name.
 And, this is why a level 1 check is not as accurate as a fingerprint check.

-On any social media profiles, make sure that your information is professional and friendly, not vulgar or offensive.
-Also, double check your social media settings in any open account to set private communications, private.
+On any social media profile, make sure that your information is professional and friendly, not vulgar or offensive.
+Also, double-check your social media settings in any open account to set private communications, private.

 Tracing your social media history can also reveal the existence of fraudulent or misleading accounts using your name as an alias, and allows you to clear up any confusion or misinformation it might create for an observing screener.